viraniriaz/portfolio/README.md

 ## About

-As an AWS Certified Cloud Practitioner and System Analyst, I specialize in architecting cloud-driven solutions that enhance ERP integrations and streamline business operations.
-I firmly believe that any repetitive task can be automated using technology, eliminating inefficiencies and improving productivity.
-With expertise in Ellucian Banner, I analyze business workflows, bridge gaps in ERP systems, and design scalable, automation-driven solutions to optimize processes.
+As an AWS Certified Cloud Practitioner and System Analyst, I specialize in architecting cloud-driven solutions that optimize ERP integrations and automate business operations.
+I firmly believe that any repetitive task can be automated to eliminate inefficiencies and enhance productivity.
+With expertise in Ellucian Banner, I analyze workflows, bridge ERP gaps, and design scalable, automation-driven solutions tailored to business needs.

-Recognizing that data is the cornerstone of informed decision-making, I leverage SQL, Python, and AWS services to develop secure, high-performance architectures that improve data accessibility and operational efficiency.
-My passion lies in bridging ERP and cloud technologies, ensuring seamless integration that empowers organizations with intelligent automation, data-driven insights, and future-ready solutions in an evolving digital landscape.
+Recognizing data as the foundation of informed decision-making, I leverage cloud services, programming, and database technologies best suited for each solution.
+My passion lies in seamlessly integrating ERP with cloud technologies, enabling intelligent automation, data-driven insights, and future-ready solutions for evolving business needs.

 ## 💼 Experience